At the time of writing, around one in six Americans are now fully vaccinated against

 The safest states to visit this summer

-As outlined by The New York Times, mask mandates and social distancing requirements have already eased across most of the U.S.
+The New York Times, mask mandates and social distancing requirements have already eased across most of the U.S.

 Some states, despite being open for business, will still require unvaccinated people to wear masks indoors.
 If you are unable or unwilling to wear a mask, and are not vaccinated, these are the places to avoid: California, Connecticut, Hawaii, Illinois, Nevada, New Mexico, New York, Oregon, Pennsylvania, Rhode Island, Virginia, Washington, and Washington, D.C.